Prashant0520/IPL-First-Inning_Score_Predictor/README.md

 # IPL-First-Inning_Score_Predictor
 ## Deployment in Heroku using flask
-## Deployment using streamlit web app
+## Deployment in web app using streamlit